 The History of Pha Khao Ma and the Songkran Festival

-The connection between the Pha Khao Ma (Thai multipurpose loincloth) and the Songkran Festival is rooted in the Thai way of life, which has been intertwined with this versatile fabric since ancient times.
-Today, it has become a cultural symbol promoted during this world-class festival.
-Here are the details :
+The connection between the Pha Khao Ma (Thai multipurpose loincloth) and the Songkran Festival is rooted in the Thai way of life, where this versatile fabric has been part of everyday living for generations.

 Latest